 Our embedded form editor has the same design options and functionality as our landing page and pop-up builders.
 You can also access GDPR-compliant options within the form settings.

-We wanted to make GDPR email compliance a little bit easier for you by including settings that auto-populate your web forms with the necessary consent fields.
+We wanted to make GDPR email compliance easier by including settings that auto-populate your web forms with the necessary consent fields.

 All of these options are customizable so you can edit the design or text to fit your specific needs.
 Let’s take a closer look at each option within Form Settings: